-A regular contributor to the Huffington Post, Religion Dispatches and The Guardian, Rev. Chellew-Hodge was ordained by Gentle Spirit Christian Church in 2003 and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
+A graduate of Emory University’s Candler School of Theology with a master of theological studies, she was ordained by Gentle Spirit Christian Church in 2003 and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.

 But being raised in the Southern Baptist church, her options were limited.
 Those options were further limited when she came out as a lesbian at age 16.

-Whosoever brought up new questions for Rev. Chellew-Hodge about her spiritual walk as a lesbian and a Christian — and visitors to the website challenged her to explain how one could be both gay and Christian.
-This led her to enter seminary in 1998 to deepen her own understanding of the Christian faith and how it intersected with her sexuality.
-She received her Master of Theological Studies degree from the Candler School of Theology at Emory University in 2002.
+Whosoever brought up new questions for Rev. Chellew about her spiritual walk as a lesbian and a Christian — and visitors to the website challenged her to explain how one could be both gay and Christian.
+Whosoever had drawn the attention of many in opposition to LGBTQ+ equality in church and society, and she sought the tools to answer her critics.